-The majority of courts to have addressed the issue, including the Fourth and Fifth Circuits, have held that, when large-scale disasters strike, the standard policy language is interpreted so that loss is measured at a minimum by a business’ historical profits rates, even if, had the business reopened sooner (or not been damaged), its “actual” profits during the recovery period would have been lower.
+The majority of courts to have addressed the issue, including the U.S. Court of Appeals for the Fourth Circuit and U.S. Court of Appeals for the Fifth Circuit, have held that, when large-scale disasters strike, the standard policy language is interpreted so that loss is measured at a minimum by a business’ historical profits rates, even if, had the business reopened sooner (or not been damaged), its actual profits during the recovery period would have been lower.

 In Finger Furniture Co.
 Inc. v.
-Commonwealth Ins.
-Co.,5 Tropical Storm Allison forced the plaintiff furniture store to close for a weekend.
+Commonwealth InsuraCo., Tropical Storm Allison forced the plaintiff furniture store to close for a weekend.
 The following weekend, Finger Furniture slashed its prices, and sales (and net profits) soared.
 The insurer sought to offset the losses from the closure by the extra profits Finger Furniture earned the following weekend.
-The court in Finger Furniture rejected this argument, holding that “the contract language does not suggest that the insurer can look prospectively to what occurred after the loss to determine whether its insured incurred a business-interruption loss.”6

 The Fifth Circuit expounded again on the standard policy language in Catlin Syndicate Ltd. v.
-Imperial Palace of Mississippi, Inc.7 Imperial Palace involved a casino forced to close due to damage from Hurricane Katrina.
+Imperial Palace of Mississippi Inc. Imperial Palace involved a casino forced to close due to damage from Hurricane Katrina.
 The casino reopened before others did, which produced a significant increase in revenues.
 The casino then argued that its loss calculation should be based on its increased, post-loss revenue.

 The Fifth Circuit rejected the argument, relying extensively on its holding in Finger Furniture and expanding on its reasoning in that case.
-The court “decline[d] to interpret the policy” in a manner that “disentangle[d] the loss from the occurrence and determine[d] loss based on a hypothetical in which. . . the occurrence occurred but the loss did not,” since the two were “inextricably intertwined under the language of the business-interruption provision.”8
+The court “decline[d] to interpret the policy” in a manner that “disentangle[d] the loss from the occurrence and determine[d] loss based on a hypothetical in which … the occurrence occurred but the loss did not,” since the two were “inextricably intertwined under the language of the business-interruption provision.”

 2. There May Be Factual and Legal Bases for Recovering Damages Based on Post-Covid-19 Favorable Business Conditions.

-Some policyholders may wish to argue that they are entitled to measure losses based on favorable business conditions that evolved for them after the onset of Covid-19.
-For policyholders with a standard policy form, such an argument would find support in Judge Hall’s dissenting opinion in Colleton and a few similar opinions.11
+Some policyholders may wish to argue that they are entitled to measure losses based on favorable business conditions that evolved for them after the onset of COVID-19.
+For policyholders with a standard policy form, such an argument would find support in Judge Hall’s dissenting opinion in Colleton and a few similar opinions.